pramode/Python-and-LaTeX-Book/index.rst

 An introduction to Python and LaTeX
 ========================================
 The  BSc Informatics course conducted by `University of Calicut <http://http://www.universityofcalicut.info>`_ is based completely on Free  Software.
 Students are required to study the Python programming language and also learn how to prepare technical documents using LaTeX.
-A   majority of the students have a computing background limited to using Microsoft Windows for simple tasks like web browsing.
+Majority of the students have a computing background limited to using Microsoft Windows for simple tasks like web browsing.
 *An introduction to Python and LaTeX* has the objective of providing a gentle introduction to computing to such an audience.